Skip to main content

 Marking a supplier as one-off

-One-off supplier - Future invoices from this supplier for this ingredient won't trigger price change reviews.
-Use this for supermarket runs, backup suppliers, promotional offers, short-dated stock, or any purchase you don't want affecting your regular costing.
+Future invoices from [supplier] for this ingredient won't trigger price change reviews.
+Use this for supermarket runs, backup suppliers, short-lived promotional offers (e.g. clearance or short-dated stock), or any purchase you don't want affecting your regular costing.

 What one-off patterns do